DaytimeDev/GitWrist/README.md

 ### 1. Install ADB
 If you do not have ADB (Android Debug Bridge), install it here: [Android Debug Bridge](https://developer.android.com/tools/adb)

+If you want to access ADB from anywhere, add the directory to your System Environment PATH Variables, which you can do here: [ADB-Path-Setup](https://theflutterist.medium.com/setting-up-adb-path-on-windows-android-tips-5b5cdaa9084b)
-Then you should be able to access it in the CLI, if not, try changing to the ADB directory, it can often be found in `C:\Users\example-user\AppData\Local\Android\Sdk\platform-tools` and use `./adb` rather than `adb` (as long as its in the directory).
+Then you should be able to access it in the CLI, if not, try using `cd` on the ADB directory, it can often be found in `C:\Users\example-user\AppData\Local\Android\Sdk\platform-tools` and use `./adb` rather than `adb` (as long as its in the directory).

 ### 2. Install the latest stable release
-Download the APK file from: [GitWear/Releases](https://github.com/DaytimeDev/GitWrist/releases)
+Download the APK file from: [GitWrist/Releases](https://github.com/DaytimeDev/GitWrist/releases)

 ### 3. Enable Wireless / USB Debugging